mesaguy/ansible-prometheus/README.md

 ### Kafka exporter variables

-An array of additional flags to pass to the kafka_exporter daemon:
+An array of additional flags to pass to the kafka_exporter daemon (ie):

-    prometheus_kafka_exporter_extra_opts: []
+    prometheus_kafka_exporter_extra_opts:
+      - '--kafka.server=127.0.0.1:9092'

 The version of kafka_exporter to install.
 The source version defines the version as specified in version control:

     prometheus_kafka_exporter_version: "1.2.0"
     prometheus_kafka_exporter_src_version: "v1.2.0"

 Port and IP to listen on.
-Defaults to listening on all available IPs on port 9092:
+Defaults to listening on all available IPs on port 9308:

     prometheus_kafka_exporter_host: "0.0.0.0"
-    prometheus_kafka_exporter_port: 9092
+    prometheus_kafka_exporter_port: 9308

 ### Memcached exporter variables